modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

 // }
 ```

 But we said at the beginning that the indexes array is a permutation of the values 0 to n.
-This means the bounds check is unnecessary!
+This means the bounds check is unnecessary.
 We can fix this by replacing `get_mut` with `get_unchecked_mut`.
 We have to use unsafe code here, because Rust provides no way to communicate to the compiler that the values in the `indexes` array are always in bounds of the `values` array.

 ## Use unsafe code to parallelize non-overlapping memory access